alisour/alicoin/README.md

 # HOW TO UP THE NETWORK AND INSTALL CHAINCODE

+You can delete all files inside channel-artifacts before starting.

 Firstly,open bash in "pollschain" directory and put command below to create certificates for network:

 ```